Gentildonna: Breeding career

 Gentildonna has foaled Geraldina (sire: Maurice), who won the Sankei Sho All Comers and Queen Elizabeth II Cup in 2022.
 Gentildonna has also foaled Moana Anela (sire: King Kamehameha) and Marina Donna (sire: Lord Kanaloa).
 She was retired from broodmare duty in July 2025.

 Awards and assessment

 In the polling for the 2012 JRA Award Gentildonna was elected Japanese Horse of the Year, taking 256 of the 289 votes beating Gold Ship (21 votes), Orfevre (11 votes) and the sprinter Lord Kanaloa (1 vote).
 She was also the unanimous choice for the JRA Award for Best Three-Year-Old Filly.

 In January 2014, Gentildonna won the JRA Award for Best Older Filly or Mare, taking 274 of the 280 votes.

 Gentildonna won the Japanese Horse of the Year award again in January 2015 by 231 votes to 51 from Just A Way.
 She added a second Best Older Filly or Mare title, being the unanimous choice of the 285 electors.

 On 12 September 2016, Gentildonna was inducted in the Japan Racing Association Hall of Fame.

+In popular culture

+An anthropomorphized version of Gentildonna appears as a character in the Japanese multimedia franchise Umamusume: Pretty Derby, voiced by Yū Serizawa.
+She is depicted as the daughter of a wealthy family who holds meritocratic views and welcomes challengers that she deems worthy.
+She has fierce rivalries with Orfevre and Verxina, yet views them as respectable opponents.
+She is also disproportionately physically strong compared to her peers, with her strength allowing her to perform feats including effortlessly compressing metal balls into tiny beads, lifting several heavy crates at once, and cracking a walnut with only a toe.

+Death

+On 26 November 2025, the Sunday Thoroughbred Club reported that Gentildonna had died on 25 November, at the age of 16.